luaxon/AppInnovation/Walkthrough Guide/03 Web API/01 App Service/README.md

 ![Add App Service App Settings](Assets/AddAppServiceAppSettings.png)

-Navigate to the Web API App Service in the Azure Portal and open the ***Application settings*** from the menu on the left.
+Navigate to the Web API App Service in the Azure Portal and open the ***Configuration Section*** from the menu on the left.
 Scroll down to the ***Application settings*** section and you will see a table where we can add settings to.

 Add the settings in the format `Settings__Key` (two underscores) and take the values from the ***Keys*** section of your services.
 Hit ***Save*** at the top of the page once you are set.